-- 53.(1) A procuring entity may engage in procurement through such framework agreements, whether open or closed and whether in respect of common items or otherwise, as are executed by the Chief Procurement Officer. - (2) The Chief Procurement Officer shall, upon the execution of a framework agreement, publish a notice of the agreement, specifying whether the agreement is an open framework agreement or a closed framework agreement, the names of the suppliers involved and the goods or services to be supplied. - (3) The Chief Procurement Officer shall, at least twice yearly, publish a cumulative list of all framework agreements awarded in the year.
+- 53.(1) A procuring entity may engage in procurement through such framework agreements, whether open or closed and whether in respect of common items or otherwise, as are executed by the Chief Procurement Officer. - (2) The Chief Procurement Officer shall, upon the execution of a framework agreement, publish a notice of the agreement, specifying whether the agreement is an open framework agreement or a closed framework agreement, the names of the suppliers involved and the goods or services to be supplied.

+(3) The Chief Procurement Officer shall, on 31st March and 30th September each year, publish a cumulative list of all framework agreements awarded in the year.